Charlotte, North Carolina: Roads and highways

 Charlotte's central location between the population centers of the Northeast and Southeast has made it a transportation focal point and primary distribution center, with two major interstate highways, I-85 and I-77, intersecting near the city's center.
 The latter highway also connects to the population centers of the Rust Belt.

 Charlotte's beltway, designated I-485 and simply called "485" by local residents, was under construction for over 20 years, but funding problems slowed its progress.
 The final segment was finished in mid-2015.
 I-485 has a total circumference of approximately 67 mi.
-Within the city, the I-277 loop freeway encircles Charlotte's uptown (usually referred to by its two separate sections, the John Belk Freeway and the Brookshire Freeway) while Charlotte Route 4 links major roads in a loop between I-277 and I-485.
-Independence Freeway, which carries U.S. 74 and links downtown with the Matthews area, is undergoing an expansion and widening in the eastern part of the city.
+Within the city, the I-277 loop freeway encircles Charlotte's uptown (usually referred to by its two separate sections, the John Belk Freeway and the Brookshire Freeway) while Route 4 links major roads in a loop between I-277 and I-485.
+Independence Freeway, which carries US 74 and links downtown with the Matthews area, is undergoing an expansion and widening in the eastern part of the city.